MikkoHolfeld88/financeo/README.md

 Backend:
 Lambda functions simulate necessary business logic that would usually be implemented by a backend.
 Firebase provides a document based database.
-Due to personal knowledge data-sensitive business logic is going to be implemented via python, scitkit-learn and tensorflow.
+AI-driven business logic is going to be implemented via python, scitkit-learn and tensorflow.
-NLP and NLU functions are going to be implemented by spacy, nltk and gpt3.
+NLP and NLU functions are going to be implemented by spacy, nltk and gpt3 as well as openAI APIs with a limited token amount or the possibilty to use ones own API key.
 Machine Learning models will be trained, accessed and visualized by AWS Sage Maker.